cakephp/docs/en/views/helpers.rst

 Configuring Helpers
 ===================

-You enable helpers in CakePHP by declaring them in a view class.
+You load helpers in CakePHP by declaring them in a view class.
 An ``AppView`` class comes with every CakePHP application and is the ideal place to load helpers::